 Challenges: During a routine vet appointment, it was discovered that Sugar suffers from anaplasmosis, a tick borne disease.

 Success: Anaplasmosis is treatable and Sugar is currently in care at a foster home.
 Sugar has started her treatment which lasts for 30 days.
+Sugar has been adopted.

 Vet Bills: $600 for blood tests and treatment for anaplasmosis.

 To donate to Pierre's care visit our donation page.